-Would you like to find out how it links to clean, renewable and sustainable energy in London and the world?
+Would you like to find out how it links to clean, renewable and sustainable energy in London and globally?

 Several countries around the world are currently researching and advancing hydrogen as a source of power generation to be applied in cars, buses, scooters, planes, boats, homes, offices etc. Hydrogen London’s aim is to place London in the best position to accelerate the commercialisation of hydrogen fuel cell technology.
-Our ambition is the reason why we are inviting you to our event Hydrogen Week.
+Our ambition is the reason why we are inviting you to our new exhibition at London’s City Hall: Hydrogen Week.

-The event is in collaboration with the Hydrogen London members, aiming to inform you of the Mayor of London’s policy on sustainable energy, reducing CO2 emissions and creating a hydrogen economy.
+The event is in collaboration with the Hydrogen London members, aiming to inform you of the Mayor of London’s policy on air quality, sustainable energy, reducing CO2 emissions and creating a hydrogen economy.